 CPF Home Loan Singapore: Using Your OA for HDB and Private Property in 2026

-Your CPF Ordinary Account is the single biggest funding source most Singapore home buyers have.
+For most Singapore home buyers, the CPF Ordinary Account is the biggest pot of money they have to work with.
 It can pay up to 100% of an HDB concessionary loan, or up to 20% of a 25% bank-loan downpayment on a condo.
-But four hard limits decide how far it stretches — and accrued interest at 2.5% p.a. follows you all the way to the sale.
+Four limits decide how far it stretches.
+And accrued interest at 2.5% p.a. follows you all the way to the sale.

 - What CPF OA can pay for: HDB vs bank loan